 We have small plots of various vegetables and herbs that have been producing great results.
 We keep testing new crops and expanding the footprint of our successes.
 We are currently producing tomatoes, peppers, squash, pumpkins, and mint in growing volume.

 Our Veteran farmers have been teaming up to make all sorts of great products and will continue to expand these products as the rest of our farming expands.
-Some of our favorites are: salsa, hot sauce, mushroom powder, herbal teal, apple cider and other goodies from our crops.
+Some of our favorites are: salsa, cherry grilling sauce, honey, mushroom powder, herbal teal, apple cider and other goodies from our crops.